 Based on recent market transactions, the Pimpalgaon onion market rate today is approximately ₹21 per kg.

-The price of wholesale onion in Nashic is widely different today, usually due to various onion types and market demands, from 7.5 to ₹ 26 per kg.
+The price of wholesale onions in Nashic is widely different today, usually due to various onion types and market demands, ranging from 7.5 to ₹ 26 per kg.

 Today, onion prices vary greatly across India, in some northern markets, ₹ 12 to ₹ 18 per kg, at least, ₹ 44+ per kg, Kerala in southern states shows the difference of regional supply.